Letter F Crafts

 I saw this idea for dried lentil flowers on Pinterest from No Time for Flashcards.
 I couldn’t find tiny orange beans, so I used tan ones instead.
 Are there really brown flowers?
 Oh well.
 The kids really enjoyed this project.
 I cut out their flowers; they cut out their stems.
 My kindergartner wanted to make leaves for her flowers and was doing a beautiful job, but insisted tearfully, “They’re not pretty!” and took them off.
 I didn’t push it.
 Craft time does not need to be meltdown time.

 Isn’t this fun?
 I’m not the sort of person to make all sorts of cute things for snacks and meals.
 I’m not that artistic, and I just don’t have the time.
-But after the reception my kids gave this project, from Sugar and Spice, I think we should do more of it.
-By the way, the flower pot is one of my homemade graham crackers.
-You could shape it any way you want.
+But after the reception my kids gave this project, I think we should do more of it.

 Fancy Foil Fish